Jeju Province: Jeju uprising, 1948

+21st century

-On June 27, 2007, Jeju Volcanic Island and Lava Tubes was unanimously made a UNESCO World Heritage site at the 31st World Heritage Committee.
+On 27 June 2007, Jeju Volcanic Island and Lava Tubes was unanimously made a UNESCO World Heritage site at the 31st World Heritage Committee.

 On 11 November 2018, it was announced that preparations were being made for North Korean leader Kim Jong Un to visit Jeju during his upcoming visit to South Korea.
 Kim would be transported to Jeju via helicopter.
 The announcement came in after 200 tonnes of tangerines harvested in Jeju were flown to North Korea as a sign of appreciation for nearly 2 tonnes of North Korean mushrooms Kim gave to South Korea as a gift, following the September 2018 inter-Korean summit.

 In November 2020, South Korean archeologists announced the discovery of a 900-year-old lost slipway off the coast of Sinchangli.
 Researchers also discovered bright objects, coins and ceramics belonging to the Northern Song dynasty.